 First, he and his colleagues looked at energy from radiation.
 The Earth is heated by the sun, and is cooled by outgoing longwave radiation.
-Data from two NASA Clouds and the Earth’s Radiant Energy System (CERES) instruments, flying on the NASA Aqua and Terra satellites, along with data from the NASA Solar Radiation and Climate Experiment (SORCE) satellite and other sources, allowed the researchers to calculate incoming solar radiation, while subtracting longwave radiation, as well as radiation reflected out by geographical features like ice and deserts.
+Data from two of NASA's Clouds and the Earth’s Radiant Energy System (CERES) instruments, flying on NASA's Aqua and Terra satellites, along with data from NASA's Solar Radiation and Climate Experiment (SORCE) satellite and other sources, allowed the researchers to calculate incoming solar radiation, while subtracting longwave radiation, as well as radiation reflected out by geographical features like ice and deserts.
 This gave them the total radiation for each hemisphere.

 It turns out both hemispheres receive the same amount of solar radiation.
 So for top-of-atmosphere heating to be the culprit, then the Northern Hemisphere would have to retain more of the incoming solar radiation or emit less longwave radiation.
 Yet that was not the case.
 “We were really surprised,” Frierson said.
 “The Sahara and Arabian deserts in the Northern Hemisphere reflect away a lot of solar radiation.
 This ultimately leads to the Southern Hemisphere retaining more radiation.”